TosbackCgusBridge-Bot/CGUs-versions/Orbitz/Privacy Policy.md

 **Links**

-When you click on a third party’s link from our Site, or from an ad served by AppNexus, you will entering that third party’s site, over which we have no control.
+When you click on a third party’s link from our Site, or from an ad for a third party served by one of our service providers, you will enter that third party’s site, over which we have no control.
 We are not responsible for third party sites.
 You should carefully review the privacy statements of any other sites you visit, because those privacy statements will apply to your visit to such other sites and may be very different from this Privacy Policy.

+**Social Plug-Ins**

+Our Site includes social plug-ins, such as the Facebook or Twitter button, and gives you the option to post information about your activities on our Site to your social media accounts.
+These features may collect your IP address, which page you are visiting on our Site, and may set a cookie to enable the feature to function properly.
+Social plug-ins are either hosted by a third party or hosted directly on our Site.
+Your interactions with these features are governed by the privacy policy of the company providing them.

 return to top